ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 or a chosen part of it, through a secure connection between ongoing Hub and Sink replication tasks.

+RavenDB instances distributed onboard mobile library busses, for example, can collect data locally (e.g. bus GPS coordinates and books returns and borrows), and replicate it via local Sink tasks to the central library's Hub whenever they are online.

 {INFO: }

 * Learn more about **Hub/Sink replication** [Here](../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview).